If you want to find your way around China, you’ll need a good map app.

 If you’re in a taxi (or a DiDi – China’s version of Uber), the app can factor in real‑time traffic data.
 This includes the current speed limit, so you’ll know exactly how long until you arrive.

-And, with Apple’s Indoor Maps, you can get detailed directions inside major Chinese airports including Beijing, Shanghai and Guangzhou.
+And, with Apple’s Indoor Maps, you can get detailed directions inside major Chinese airports including Shanghai and Guangzhou.
 It’s pretty cool.

 2. Google Maps